 The flexibility in the utilization of resources can allow different species to coexist together and avoid competition.
 In other words, the species have to modify their realized niches to achieve this kind of coexistence (Stachowicz, 2012).
 Figure 2 depicts the difference between a fundamental niche and a realized niche where the possibility of the existence of a species outside the fundamental niche is zero.

-The main difference between the fundamental niche and the realized niche is that the realized niche is the actual environment where the species live whereas the fundamental niche is any type of environmental conditions in which a species can live.
+The main difference between the fundamental niche and the realized niche is that the realized niche is the actual environment where the species live whereas the fundamental niche is any type of environmental condition in which a species can live.
 A fundamental niche is also referred to as a pre-competitive niche and is defined by a set of conditions and sources on which the species can survive, grow and reproduce.
 There is no competition for resources and predators; thus, the species can take advantage of both the biotic and abiotic requirements for sustained existence in the ecosystem.

 An example of a fundamental niche is that of the red-winged blackbird.
 The bird species dominates the marches during the early spring.
 That area becomes a fundamental niche for the red-winged blackbirds.
 But later on, the tri-colored blackbirds arrive in the marshes during summer.
 They are more aggressive, and as a result, they occupy the best territory.